-- Currently NMSP-CVE is short staffed but continues its recruiting efforts.
-Completion of audits/assignments may be impacted by the national pandemic.
-New Entrant is operating with 33% staffing levels.
-We are actively working on recruiting and retention for this program. - We plan on implementing additional resources and equipment to combat problems encountered in the field.
-We will be increasing our staffing by 33%, with the potential for additional staffing within the next year.
-We will increase our staff by 33% and will have more resources dedicated to the New Entrant program.
-We will implement additional meetings to ensure these goals are being met, and to properly evaluate the challenges seen in the field. - It will be incumbent on the supervisor to adequately balance the assignments of onsite versus offsite audits.
+- NMSP-CVE will be losing one New Entrant Auditor which will greatly decrease the number of audits.
+Some of the problems we are facing is we assign each of our auditors 20 assignment and the list continues to grow.
+We are looking into contracting to assist in the backlog. - It will be incumbent on the supervisor to adequately balance the assignments of onsite versus offsite audits.
 Some offsite audits have been required to be converted to onsite due to a change in their safety status i.e. roadside inspection with critical out of service violations.
 When this occurs, the supervisor shall then assign additional audits to make up for the converted offsite inspections.